-11-49 Tachometer Indicator.
+11-49.
+Tachometer Indicator.

-11-50 General.
-The tachometer is connected to the engine accessory by a flexible cable, and provides an indication of crankshaft speed in revolutions per minute.
-The instrument has a recording mechanism for recording the time that the engine is in actual operation.
+The tachometer is connected to the engine accessory by a flexible cable. and provides an indication of crankshaft speed in resolutions per minute The instrument has a recording mechanism for recording the time that the engine is in actual operation

 11-51 Removal And Replacement.

-Refer to Paragraph 11-18 of this section
+Refer to Paragraph 11-18.